aldrinpvincent/react-use-custom-hooks/docs/docs/useDebounce.md

 # useDebounce

-A hook to debounce value change.
+A hook to debounce value changes.
 This can be used to perform an expensive operation based on react state, props or any calculated value.

+<pre>{`import {useDebounce} from 'react-use-custom-hooks';`}</pre>

 ### Usage example